Spectrum of a ring: Functional analysis perspective

-Generalizations
+Similar concepts

-The spectrum can be generalized from rings to C*-algebras in operator theory, yielding the notion of the spectrum of a C*-algebra.
-Notably, for a Hausdorff space, the algebra of scalars (the bounded continuous functions on the space, being analogous to regular functions) is a commutative C*-algebra, with the space being recovered as a topological space from $\operatorname{MaxSpec}$ of the algebra of scalars, indeed functorially so; this is the content of the Banach–Stone theorem.
-Indeed, any commutative C*-algebra can be realized as the algebra of scalars of a Hausdorff space in this way, yielding the same correspondence as between a ring and its spectrum.
+The spectrum can also be considered for C*-algebras in operator theory, yielding the notion of the spectrum of a C*-algebra.
+Notably, for a compact Hausdorff space $X$, the ring of continuous (complex-valued) functions $C(X)$ is a unital commutative C*-algebra, with the space being recovered as a topological space from $\operatorname{MaxSpec} C(X)$, indeed functorially so; this is the content of the Banach–Stone theorem.
+Indeed, any unital commutative C*-algebra can be realized as the ring of continuous functions of a compact Hausdorff space in this way, yielding the same correspondence as between a ring and its spectrum.
 Generalizing to non-commutative C*-algebras yields noncommutative topology.